indaz/tech-books/README.md

 # Technical Books

-A comprehensive list of books on a variety of technical topics and focus areas.
+A (large) collection of books related to software development techniques, tools, frameworks and platforms.
+The focus is on building and deploying Internet-based applications, and to a lesser extent, on enterprise systems.

 [Architecture and Design](arch-design.md)